dxgraphs/aqua-subgraph/README.md

 ### ParticipantList

 Sales can have a white-labeled list of addresses.
-This entity tracks the contract, the contract managers and list of participants.
+This entity tracks the contract, the contract managers, and the list of participants.

 ### FixedPriceSale

 Stores all information about the `FixedPriceSale`s.
-This includes, total commitments, withdrawals, sale status and other sale information.
+This includes total commitments, withdrawals, sale status, and other sale information.

 ### FixedPriceSaleUser

 Each address participating in a `FixedPriceSale` has a unique ID.
-The ID is in ths following format:
+The ID is in the following format:

 ```
 <saleAddress>/users/<userAddress>